 The Beats Studio3 are priced to be the best headphones on the market.
 Unfortunately, though they are quite good, they fall well short of this mark.
-If you want the best headphones available, you should check out the Bose QuietComfort 35 II.
+I

 The Beats Studio3 punched a bit below their weight class in our testing, delivering a performance that was just a bit above average.
 We used five different tests to determine this, which you can read more about below.

 The Beats Studio3 sounds good but not great, which garnered a score of 7 out of 10 in our sound quality testing.
-This was well behind the Bose QuietComfort 35 II, which scored a 9.
+This was well behind the best models.
 The Studio3's clarity is quite good, with even complicated melodies sound crisp and defined.
 However, the Bose is able to lend just a bit more crispness to those same melodies.
 Somewhat surprisingly, the Studio3 is noticeably lacking in the bass department.
 The power and definition of its low end is on par with that of the $70 TaoTronics TT-BH060, and noticeably weaker than that of the Bose.
 Overall the Studio3 sounds good, but falls well short of the exceptional sound of the Bose.

 The Studio3 earned a score of 7 out of 10 in our noise isolation testing.
 This was the lowest score we awarded to any model with active noise cancellation, and is on par with the performance of the $70 TaoTronics TT-BH060.
 With this level of isolation most low to medium volume nose are blocked out, but some muffled speaking sounds and loud noises are able to make their way through.
 This again falls well short of the Bose, which can block out all but the loudest sounds.